-When Donald Trump signed the "Executive Order Protecting the Nation From Foreign Terrorist Entry Into the United States" on March 17, banning foreign travel into the U.S. from six nations, it included a provision saying waivers would be granted on a case-by-case basis.
+When Donald Trump signed the "Executive Order Protecting the Nation From Foreign Terrorist Entry Into the United States" on March 17, 2017, banning foreign travel into the U.S. from six nations, it included a provision saying waivers would be granted on a case-by-case basis.
 Either a consular officer or or a Customs and Border Protection (CBP) official could, it said, make this discretionary decision.
 But how does one actually qualify or apply for it?

-The order offered examples of who might qualify for a waiver, such as people with:
+The Executive Order offered more specific examples of who might qualify for a waiver, such as people with:

 Also look for supporting materials from authoritative, unbiased sources.
-For example, if claiming a waiver based on emergency medical needs, you would want to include a statement from your doctor.
+For example, if you are claiming a waiver based on emergency medical needs, you would want to include a statement from your doctor.
 If claiming a waiver based on hardship to family in the U.S., you would need to provide copies of birth and marriage certificates proving the family relationship (if they're not already in the immigration file under which you're applying) and evidence of the nature of that hardship.

 It would be wise to get the help of an experienced immigration attorney for assessing your waiver case and preparing persuasive documentary evidence.